Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolFederationProperty.md

 # Get-MsolFederationProperty

 ## SYNOPSIS

-For the specified domain, displays the properties of the Active Directory Federation Services 2.0 server and Microsoft Online.
+Displays the properties of the Active Directory Federation Services 2.0 server and Microsoft Online.

 ## SYNTAX